mavryk-network/mavryk-taquito/website/versioned_docs/version-20.0.0/fa2_parameters.md

 )
 ```

-As mentioned above, Michelson lists are represented as arrays in Taquito.
+As mentioned above, Michelson lists are represented as arrays in Webmavryk.
 A union value inside a list is represented as an object with one property: the annotation of the left or right side.
-The value is then represented as usual in Taquito.
+The value is then represented as usual in Webmavryk.
 In the case of the `update_operators` entrypoint, the value is an object whose properties are the annotations of the right-combed pair:

 ```typescript
 const operator_params = [